Idkennaa/CreditRisk-Cap-2024/README.md

 ## Proposed Solution

 There will be three primary machine-learning techniques that will be applied to this dataset to create a model for prediction.
+The deign is seen to be aclassification problem as opposed to a regression problem therefor classifciation machine learning techniques will be employed.
 These techniques are seen to be:

 - Logistic Regression method
 - K - Nearest Neighbor method
 - Decision Trees method

 - ### 1.
 Logistic Regression
+The logistic Regression Model will be suitable for the design of this model as it handles classification precisely, especially a bi-result classification such as this.
+The main problems with a Logistic regression model would be
+1. **Its feature of creating only hard decision boundaries**,
+2. **Its insensitivity to outliers and**
+3. **Its difficulty with working with interdependent featutes as most of the features used in the dataset may be interdependent**.
+Due to these boundaries, other models will also be taken into consideration

 ## Benefits of Prediction Model